The Roots of our Christian Faith

 The History of How

 In the first century, Bishop Ignatius of Antioch, who seized authority of the Jerusalem Council, lured early churches away from the Torah and declared it to be abolished.
-He created the Grace Doctrine as he wrote to Christian churches, “Be not deceived with strange doctrines and old fables, which are unprofitable.
+He created the Grace Doctrine and he wrote to Christian churches, “Be not deceived with strange doctrines and old fables, which are unprofitable.
 For if we still live according to the law, we acknowledge that we have not received grace.
 For the divinest prophets lived according to Jesus Christ (not the law).
-On this account they were persecuted…” (Epistle of Ignatius to the Magnesians) By his own authority, he created new doctrines for the Christian church.
+On this account they were persecuted…” (Epistle of Ignatius to the Magnesians).
+By his own authority, he created new doctrines for the Christian church.
 He wrote, “Let us learn to live according to the rules of (this new) Christianity for whosoever is called by any other name besides this, he is not of God.”
 (Ignatius to the Magnesians) He was also responsible for the change of the Sabbath from the 7th day to the 1st day.
 He wrote, “…no longer observing sabbaths, but keeping the Lord’s Day in which also our life is sprung up by Him and through His death.”

 In a letter that Ignatius wrote to a Christian church in 115 AD, he warned them of the error of looking to the Jews for knowledge.
 He wrote, “To profess Jesus Christ while continuing to follow Jewish customs is an absurdity.
 The Christian faith does not look to the Jews, but the Jews to look to Christianity.”
-By the end of the 1st century, he declared that the Nazarene doctrine of keeping Torah AND faith in Messiah was to be considered error and heresy, despite the fact that other theologians admitted in their letters that Paul kept the Torah, Sabbath and circumcision as we see in the New Testament.
+By the end of the 1st century, he declared that the Nazarene doctrine of keeping Torah AND faith in Messiah as the disciples did was to be considered error and heresy, despite the fact that other theologians admitted in their letters that Paul kept the Torah, Sabbath and circumcision as we see in the New Testament.
 Sadly, this theology is still taught today.

 By the 4th century, the new rising church system sought to conquer the Jewish faith, which in their own view continued to cling stubbornly to their ancestral practices.
 They set out to prove it was legalistic and dead.
 New interpretations of the Scripture arose and is ultimately responsible for the doctrines that are taught in the Church today.
 In 325 AD, with the Council of Nicea, under the rule of Constantine the Great, Ignatius’ new Christianity became the official religion of Rome and the concepts and claims that began with Ignatius were put into place.
 The way of the original Nazarenes was completely lost to our historic understanding.
 Persecution and violence toward anyone appearing Jewish became common due to the heavy restrictive measures imposed by the “new” church.
+If you failed to adapt to the Roman Catholic Church’s new version of Christianity, you were tortured and killed.
+They forced people to accept their new religion.

 From 300-600 AD, rules were passed to discriminate against the Jews.
 Since the Nazarene’s were seen as a sect of the Judaism, they too were included.
 They couldn’t hold high offices or have military careers.
 They couldn’t testify again Christians in court.
 It was a capital offense to convert to Judaism and intermarriage between Christians and Jews was punishable by death.
 The Torah was forbidden to be read in Hebrew and they were only allowed a prescribed version of the Scriptures in the Jewish synagogues.
 The keeping of the Sabbath, biblical feasts and circumcision were banned and Jewish property was confiscated.
 It was bad for anybody to be caught doing anything that appeared Jewish, regardless if the practices were founded on Biblical truth.
 Any practices that were labeled “Jewish,” such as keeping Yahweh’s 7th day Sabbath and celebrating the biblical feast became stigmatized as evil, and in some cases… illegal.
 Christianity soon began to enjoy a position of superiority over Judaism.
 In the midst of all of this antisemitism, the Roman state and church became the enemies of Yahweh’s perfect, holy and good instructions for righteousness.